 Field ID: Cranes

 Their calls are also distinct.
-Black Cranes have deeper, more complex calls which almost have a rattle or trill-like quality, while Bugler Cranes have higher-pitched, more monotone honk-like calls.
+Black Cranes have deeper, more complex calls which almost have a rattle or trill-like quality, while Buglers have higher-pitched, more monotone honk-like calls.
 Both are loud and can echo for great distances, but the Bugler Crane is much more vocal overall and is almost constantly calling.

 Both cranes have a long history of cultural representation.
 They feature prominently in indigenous mythology and spirituality, as well as art.
 They are both featured on the state's official seal, and the Black Crane is the official state bird.